shalm/metasurface-writer/patternWriter.md

     b (tuple): Second vector

-    dim (tuple): dimensions of the layout
+    dim (tuple): dimensions of the boundaries of layout

     generator_function (function): a function that takes in the output of the placement function and returns a gdspy shape